 Decades in labs

 - Wenka (Lab ID #170), Reba (Lab ID#190), Boka (Lab ID #200), and Jenda (Lab ID #188) were all born in the 1950's in the first dedicated chimpanzee lab in Orange Park, Florida…predecessor to the Yerkes National Primate Research Center (Yerkes) in Atlanta, Georgia.
 Wenka is the only surviving member of the original four.

 - Some of these individuals were used in psychological research when they were just infants and toddlers; Jenda, Reba, and Boka were used as toddlers in isolation studies.
 Jenda was also used in drug and alcohol studies.

 - By 1962, the Florida lab had 77 chimpanzees: 31 adults, 19 nursery animals, and 29 youngsters.
 In 1965, the entire colony was moved to Atlanta, which is presumably where Wenka has been ever since.
 (Reba, Boka, and Jenda died at Yerkes according to Project R&R sources.)

-- During the 1960s-1970s, Yerkes' chimpanzee research focused on sexual behavior and reproductive processes, as detailed in the Wiseman film Primate, as well as drug and alcohol studies, blood typing, and immunology.
+- During the 1960s and 1970s, Yerkes' chimpanzee research focused on sexual behavior and reproductive processes, as detailed in the Wiseman film Primate, as well as drug and alcohol studies, blood typing, and immunology.